 Cadini di Misurina hike

-This one isn’t so much a detour as an added extra!
-From Rifugio Auronzo, take the right, instead of the left loop of the Tre Cime and keep walking until you reach the stunning Cadini di Misurina viewpoint.
+From Rifugio Auronzo go straight down the hill ahead of you and keep walking until you reach the stunning Cadini di Misurina viewpoint.

 READ THIS | Hiking to the Cadini di Misurina viewpoint